|Artillery preserved in Portugal

 The Fort do Bom Sucesso (Fort of Good Success) dates back to the late eighteenth century.
 It was built to protect Lisbon’s seaward approaches and its main defensive gun batteries still point out towards the mouth of the Tagus estuary.
 The fort is now used to house the Museu do Combatente (Museum of Combatants), run by the League of Combatants.
 The museum tells the story of Portuguese military personnel serving in the Guerra do Ultramar (Overseas War/Portuguese Colonial War) fought from 1961 to 1975 in Angola, Guinea-Bissau and Mozambique.
 The museum holds a considerable collection of artillery much of which is on display outdoors, as well as a Stuart tank and a wheeled APC.
 Inside are numerous smaller exhibits of small arms, uniforms and memorabilia which have been part of Portugal’s military history.

-Highly decorated pair of ornamented bronze SBML guns with Portuguese coat of arms.
+Bronze Smoothbore Muzzleloading Guns, very highly decorated pair with Portuguese coat of arms.

 Peca BEM 7-cm m/882 Mountain Gun.